As Easter draws near, we wanted to continue highlighting what others plan on doing with their kids.

 Stacey from the website A Moment in our World uses the colors of Easter eggs and jellybeans to create crafts that

 - Easter Bouquet – This Easter flower card made with kids’ handprints is a way for young kids to share the message of Jesus.
 From the website Free Crafty Ideas: “Easter means flowers, rebirth and spreading the message that Jesus has risen.”
 Kids can’t wait to give their card to someone and share with them the good news of Jesus.

 - Colorful Light Ray Cross

-– This craft by Housing a Forest is perfect for older kids create a cross that glows with the light of Jesus.
+– This craft by Housing a Forest is perfect for older kids who don’t mind getting a little messy.
+Using their fingers,

+kids create a cross that glows with the light of Jesus.
 The original project uses watercolor paints, but one poster on

 Pinterest said using food coloring works as well, too.

 Still looking for more Easter crafts?
 Make sure to check out Group’s Seasonal Specials for Children’s Ministry.
 I love this book!

 Not only does it have great Easter crafts with meaning, it also equips you with an Easter skit, Easter game, Easter songs, and